About the Initiative

 Participants agree to CFBAI oversight and monitoring of their pledges and to be held accountable for failure to comply with their pledges.
 All the pledges are available on this website.
 At the CFBAI’s direction, the participants submit compliance reports regarding their covered activities.
 CFBAI publishes an annual report regarding participants’ compliance with their commitments and the progress of the Initiative.

-Maureen Enright, Deputy Director, Children's Food and Beverage Advertising Initiative
+Maureen Enright, VP & Director, Children's Food and Beverage Advertising Initiative

-Brittany Oberdorff, RDN, Program Manager, Children’s Food and Beverage Advertising Initiative
+Brittany Oberdorff, Program Manager, Children’s Food and Beverage Advertising Initiative